briandrum/codes.forchagrin.com/_chapters/chapter-1111-appeals-and-variances.md

-the exception, variance, interpretation or review of orders of administrative officials, and which action(s) of the Board of Zoning Appeals will be reviewed by Council, but the failure to include all such information shall not impair Council’s review of the decision.
+the exception, variance, interpretation or review of orders of administrative officials, and which action(s) of the Board of Zoning Appeals will be reviewed by Council, but the failure to include all such information shall not impair Council's review of the decision.

 6. _(f)_ The Clerk of Council shall give notice of the hearing of the request for review by the three (3) or more Council members to the applicant, the law